 For example, a business may have high annual revenues but still struggle with cash flow if most of its income is received months after services are provided.
 Cash flow management involves balancing the timing of when expenses are paid and when income is received, ensuring that companies can meet their financial obligations and avoid cash shortages.

-Another key difference is that expense and vendor management are mainly concerned with reducing costs, while cash flow management is about ensuring that companies have enough cash on hand to cover their obligations.
-While all three elements are essential, businesses should prioritize cash flow management first to ensure that they have adequate working capital to pay for expenses and vendors.
+The main difference between expense and vendor management is that expenses and vendors are primarily concerned with reducing costs, while cash flow management is concerned with ensuring that companies have enough cash on hand to meet their obligations.
+Despite the importance of all three elements, businesses should prioritize cash flow management so they have enough working capital to cover expenses and vendors.

 Let’s break down the use cases for each of these components in a business setting.

 A sales representative embarks on a multi-city tour to close deals with clients.
 Along the journey, they accumulate expenses for flights, hotels, meals, and taxis.
 An expense management system allows the rep to capture receipts digitally, categorize expenses, and submit an expense report for approval, all via a mobile app.

 An organization sends its employees for a professional course.
 The fees, materials, and any related expenses can be input into the system, tracked, and reconciled against the allocated budget.